 Reconsideration of Materials:

-Any patron in the Library’s service area who objects to the presence or absence of a work is encouraged to fill out a Request for Reconsideration Form.
+Any patron in the Library’s service area who objects to the presence or absence of a work is encouraged to fill out a Request for Reconsideration Form, also available at the Library’s public service desks.
 Challenges are taken seriously, and will be reviewed by the professional staff and the Library Board of Trustees.
 The patron will be informed of the Board’s decision regarding the challenge.
 Decisions of the Board are final.

 The Library’s mission requires excellent customer service.
 Successful customer service involves a knowledgeable, friendly staff team that connects library patrons to what they need, leaving them satisfied, happy, and eager to return.